snipara-companion

 Most users should install companion through npx create-snipara.

 For Codex, the primary integration is still Hosted MCP plus AGENTS.md.
-Companion adds compaction-safe workflow commands; use --profile hosted-only only when local helper tooling cannot be installed.
+Companion adds compaction-safe workflow commands for longer work; use --profile hosted-only only when local helper tooling cannot be installed.

 When to use it